The Patriot's Primer on American Liberty (Full Copyright Text)

-“Let it simply be asked,” George Washington wrote in his 1796 Farewell Address, “where is the security for property, for reputation, for life, if the sense of religious obligation deserts the oaths, which are the instruments of investigation in the Courts of Justice?
+George Washington wrote in his 1796 Farewell Address: “Let it simply be asked where is the security for property, for reputation, for life, if the sense of religious obligation deserts the oaths, which are the instruments of investigation in the Courts of Justice?
 And let us with caution indulge the supposition, that morality can be maintained without religion.
 Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that National morality can prevail in exclusion of religious principle.”

 John Adams asserted, “Our constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”

-As the late Chief Justice of the Supreme Court William Rehnquist explained: “The wall of separation between church and state is a metaphor based upon bad history, a metaphor which has proved useless as a guide to judging.
-It should be frankly and explicitly abandoned. … The greatest injury of the ‘wall’ notion is its mischievous diversion of judges from the actual intention of the drafters of the Bill of Rights.”
+As the late Supreme Court Chief Justice William Rehnquist declared: “The 'wall of separation between church and State’ is a metaphor based on bad history, a metaphor which has proved useless as a guide to judging.
+It should be frankly and explicitly abandoned.
+It is impossible to build sound constitutional doctrine upon a mistaken understanding of Constitutional history… The establishment clause had been expressly freighted with Jefferson’s misleading metaphor for nearly forty years… There is simply no historical foundation for the proposition that the framers intended to build a wall of separation… The recent court decisions are in no way based on either the language or intent of the framers… But the greatest injury of the ‘wall’ notion is its mischievous diversion of judges from the actual intentions of the drafters of the Bill of Rights.”

 “The Palladium of the Liberties of a Republic”